LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Experimental Results and Evaluations

-To demonstrate the generality of our approach, as illustrated in Fig. \ref{fig:experiment_setup}, our experimental setup consists of two heterogeneous manipulators, namely an Elfin-3 and a UR5, which collaborate to perform handover tasks.
+To demonstrate real-world feasibility, as illustrated in Fig.~\ref{fig:experiment_setup}, our experimental setup consists of two heterogeneous manipulators, namely an Elfin-3 and a UR5, which collaborate to perform handover tasks.
 The manipulators are equipped with the left and right BrainCo robotic hands, respectively, with effective reaching radii of 0.7 m and 0.9 m.
 An Intel RealSense D435 camera captures both RGB and depth images of the environment.

-We construct a dataset containing six experimental scenarios, where nearby objects refer to objects that are in the same robot’s workspace as the user, and distant objects refer to objects that require R2R handover to deliver to the user:
+We construct a dataset containing six experimental scenarios, where nearby objects are in the same robot's workspace as the user, and distant objects require R2R handover for delivery:

 \textbf{T1:} A single user requests a distant object (Q1).

 \textbf{T2:} A single user requests a distant object while walking into the other robot's workspace during the handover process (Q2).